 In fact, your Tarsus Catalburun will respond negatively to complete strangers.

 Since the Tarsus Catalburun will get attached to its owner, it will sometimes not react kindly to strangers petting it.

-This also means that you should avoid leaving your Tarsus Catalburun alone for extended periods of time since they will become agitated.
+This also means that you should avoid leaving your Tarsus Catalburun alone for extended periods since they will become agitated.

 The Tarsus Catalburun’s hunter side does emerge from time to time since it will have an exceptionally high prey drive.

-Those who have any small animals either inside or outside their home need to be wary of leaving your Tarsus Catalburun alone with them.
+Those who have any small animals either inside or outside their homes need to be wary of leaving your Tarsus Catalburun alone with them.

 You should expect your Tarsus Catalburun to chase after any small animals in the surrounding area.